 It was proving to be end-to-end stuff as when Ghampa Lungu’s flick fell into the path of Modiba, he shrugged off Siyabonga Ngezana’s attempted challenge but fired over from close range.

 In the 37th minute it should have been 1-0 to Chiefs when Ramahlwe Mphahlele was brought down in the area and a penalty was awarded.
+However, Katsande smashed his effort off the underside of the post.

 Nonetheless, the impressive Mphahlele made it 1-0 soon after as he a hit stunning first time drive into the back of the net which gave Williams virtually no chance.